 ACC provides comprehensive, no-fault personal injury cover for all NZ residents and visitors to NZ.
 As an ACC Treatment Provider, you are able to treat people and claim your fees (or part-fees) directly from ACC.
 Please visit the ACC website for further information about ACC - www.acc.co.nz

-In order to become an ACC Treatment Provider, a practitioner must first meet NZASA’s registration criteria and secondly be issued with an Annual Practicing Certificate.
+In order to become an ACC Treatment Provider, a practitioner must first meet NZASA’s registration criteria and hold a current Annual Practicing Certificate.

 In September 2010, the Chinese Medicine profession in NZ submitted two applications for the recognition of Chinese Medicine (acupuncture and Chinese herbal medicine) under the Health Practitioner's Competency Assurance (HPCA) Act.

-As at May 2012, no decision has been made by the government.
+This is an ongoing process and as at November 2019 no decision has been made by the government.
 Until Chinese Medicine is recognised as a health profession, regulation will continue to be voluntary and the profession will continue to be self-regulated.